If you are unable to hold your AGM or lodge your Annual Return on time, penalties will be imposed in accordance to the Companies Act.

 Section 197 – Filing Annual Return

-The Annual Return must be filed with the Registrar within one month after the AGM.
+For private companies, the Annual Return must be filed with the Registrar within 7 months after the end of its financial year (within 5 months for Listed Companies).

 Section 201 – Audited / Unaudited Accounts